 Tip #3: Focus on what you want the recipient to remember after seeing the elevator pitch — i.e. which outcomes and emotions should they have and feel.

 Now focus on your tone of voice.
 Is it:

 Your persona research should uncover this.
 This section should include 3-4 adjectives that describe your ideal voice and it’s also a good idea to include some before and after examples of what that voice sounds like so everyone on your team is super clear on what they’re aiming for.

 After the tone of voice, your focus should switch to outcomes.
 What outcomes are possible because of your product/solution?
 List them as simple, concise bullet points.

 Then your customer requirements.
 What 1-2 things are crucial to your persona to convert?
 Keep this short and specific.

 Last on your list are your outcome pillars.
-In 1-3 words, choosing one word per pillar should substantiate your elevator pitch and positioning work.
+Choosing one word per pillar in 1-3 words should substantiate your elevator pitch and positioning work.

 The sections of your outcome pillars should focus on these key areas:

 - Pain points: What problem(s) does this value pillar solve?

 - Product/feature benefits: How well does your product resolve those pain points?
 Stick to 3-5 bullet points and focus these around your value and supporting benefits